 “Everything was well done.
 I learned something each day and felt energized and excited to move forward.
 I learned more in this class than I did in practically my entire master’s program.
 Thank you!”

-• – We will read all applications in the order they are received.
-You will receive an email regarding acceptance within a week of your registration.
-At this time, you will receive a link to make your reservation payment.
+• – We will read all registrations in the order they are received.
+You will receive an e-mail regarding your place in the class within a week of your registration along with a link to make your reservation payment.

 • – There is an initial non-refundable reservation payment of $400 due after you receive an e-mail of acceptance to the class.
 This reservation payment is part of the total $1,700 class payment, and it guarantees your spot in the class.
 If the $400 is not paid within a week of your acceptance, Riverside will open your spot to individuals on the waiting list.